Production best practices: performance and reliability

 Using Node’s cluster module

 Clustering is made possible with Node’s cluster module.
 This enables a master process to spawn worker processes and distribute incoming connections among the workers.
-However, rather than using this module directly, it’s far better to use one of the many tools out there that does it for you automatically; for example node-pm or cluster-service.

 Using PM2